TeStWhY-droid/testt/README.md

     if [ "$NUM_CLUSTERS" -eq 3 ]; then
         cat >> "$REPORT_FILE" << EOF
-• For Iris dataset, K=3 is optimal (matches biological species)
+• K=3 is optimal for Iris dataset (matches biological species)
-• Consider running with K=2 to K=5 for elbow method analysis
+• Consider running elbow method with K=2 to K=5 to validate choice
+• For quality validation, use cross-validation with different random seeds
-• Use silhouette analysis for cluster quality validation EOF else cat >> "$REPORT_FILE" << EOF
+• Consider feature scaling if features have different units or ranges EOF else cat >> "$REPORT_FILE" << EOF
-• Consider running elbow method to validate K=$NUM_CLUSTERS
+• Consider validating K=$NUM_CLUSTERS using elbow method
-• Use silhouette analysis for cluster quality validation
+• Run silhouette analysis for different K values (2-10)
-• For comparison, run with K=3 (standard for Iris dataset) EOF fi
+• For comparison, run with K=3 (standard for Iris dataset)
+• Use domain knowledge to interpret cluster assignments EOF fi